-- PON Seminars – Semester-length courses on negotiation and mediation for participants from all disciplines and professions.
+- PON Seminars – semester-length courses on negotiation and mediation for participants from all disciplines and professions.

-Negotiation and Leadership - 3 day course
+Negotiation and Leadership - Three-Day Course

 Designed to accelerate your negotiation capabilities, Negotiation and Leadership examines core decision-making challenges, analyzes complex negotiation scenarios, and provides a range of competitive and cooperative negotiation strategies.
 Whether you’re an experienced executive or and up-and-coming manager – working in the private or public sector – this program will help you shape important deals, negotiate in uncertain environments, improve working relationships, claim (and create) more value, and resolve seemingly intractable disputes.
 In short, this three-day executive education program will prepare you to achieve better outcomes at the table, every single time.

-One-day, In-depth Sessions
+One-Day, In-depth Sessions

 Harvard Negotiation Institute